GovTechSG/CFT-Docs/general/pricing.md

  **Do you have feedback on the CFT indicative pricing?**

 We kindly request your assistance in obtaining feedback from your stakeholders on our proposed pricing structure.
-Please reach out to **Brian Liu (Product Manager)** at brian_liu@tech.gov.sg.
+Please reach out to **Sabrina Ng** at Sabrina_NG@tech.gov.sg.

 ## Ready to onboard?